nikhil-chigali/AI-dump/Math/Algebra.md

 > [!note]
 > Representing probabilities, likelihoods and odds on a logarithmic scale has the following practical advantages:
 > 1. **Speed** - Since multiplication is more expensive than addition, taking the product of a high number of probabilities is often faster if they are represented in log form.
 (The conversion to log form is expensive, but is only incurred once.)
-Multiplication arises from calculating the probability that multiple independent events occur: the probability that all independent events of interest occur is the product of all these events' probabilities.
+Multiplication arises from ![[Algebra#^547e20]]
-Accuracy.
-The use of log probabilities improves numerical stability, when the probabilities are very small, because of the way in which computers approximate real numbers.
+> 2. **Accuracy** - The use of log probabilities improves numerical stability, when the probabilities are very small, because of the way in which computers approximate real numbers.
-Simplicity.
-Many probability distributions have an exponential form.
+> 3. **Simplicity** - Many probability distributions have an exponential form.
 Taking the log of these distributions eliminates the exponential function, unwrapping the exponent.
 >

 # Jacobian Matrix
 For a vector function $\vec{y}=f(\vec{x})$, where
 $\vec{x}=\langle x_1,\dots,x_n\rangle$ and